MaximilianBaumgartner/U_Net_bacteria_detection/README.md

-# Unet_bacteria_from_DAPI
+# U-net based quantification of bacteria

-U-Net [1] provides a straightforward ImageJ plugin that can be used for deep learning based detection and quantification tasks.
+U-Net provides a straightforward ImageJ plugin that can be used for deep learning based detection and quantification tasks [[1]](#1).
 We used U-Net to help us quantify bacteria on hundrets of DAPI stained confocal microscopy images of cuts from methacarn-fixed human intestinal biopsies.

+## Methodology for the manuscript

 The standard model (2d_cell_net_v0.caffemodel.h5) was finetuned with the annotated dataset in the training_set folder.